xxoo/node-fswin/readme.md

 ============

 `fsWin` is a native `node.js` add-on that works on windows.
-It has ported some platform specified filesystem API.
+It has ported some platform specified filesystem APIs.
 And made them easy to use in javascript.

 For details and examples see [fsWin wiki](https://github.com/xxoo/node-fsWin/wiki)